-- Unit 9: Real Property and Mortgages
+- Unit 8: Real Property, Sales, and Mortgages

-- Unit 10: Intellectual Property
+- Unit 9: Personal and Intellectual Property

 After completing LGST 369 you should be able to:

-- explain the structure of the Canadian legal system and describe common legal processes
+- Explain the structure of the Canadian legal system and describe common legal processes.

-To receive credit for LGST 369, you must complete five assignments and an examination, achieving an overall course grade of “D” (50 percent) or better and a passing mark of 50 percent or better on the final examination.
+To receive credit for LGST 369, you must complete five assignments and an examination, achieving an overall course grade of D (50 percent) or better and a passing mark of 50 percent or better on the final examination.